Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/204-ObjectStorage.md

     `~/.config/rclone/rclone.conf`).
 Notice that it creates two so-called endpoints.
 In the slide this is `lumi-465001102-private` and `lumi-465001102-public`, for storing buckets and objects which are private or public (i.e., also web-accessible).
+    We'll come back to what this means later, when we discuss access rights.

 ### Credential management and access through Open OnDemand